CDC 8600: Design

 The electronic components were likewise improved over previous designs.
 The main CPU circuits moved to ECL-based logic, enabling a clock speed increase to 125 MHz (8 ns cycle time) from the 7600's 36.4 MHz (27.5 ns cycle time) an increase of about four times.
 Main memory was also moved to an ECL implementation and the machine was equipped with a whopping-for-the-times 256k-words (2 megabytes) standard.
-The design spread the memory across 64 banks for fast access at about 8 ns/word, even though the cycle time of any one bank was about 250 ns.
+The system spread the memory across 64 banks for fast access at about 8 ns/word, even though the cycle time of any one bank was about 250 ns.
 A high-speed core memory with a 20 ns access (overall) was also designed as a backup to the semiconductor memory.

 Cray decided that the 8600 would include four complete CPUs sharing the main memory.
 To improve overall throughput, the machine could operate in a special mode that sent a single instruction to all four processors with different data.
 This technique, today known as SIMD, reduced the total number of memory accesses because the instruction was only read once, instead of four times.
+This meant that three cycles were freed up to read data instead.
 Each processor was about 2.5 times as fast as a 7600, so with all four running the machine as a whole would be about 10 times as fast, at about 100 MFLOPS.

 The government made it clear that all future computer purchases would require ASCII processing.
 To meet this requirement, the 8600 used a 64-bit word (eight eight-bit characters) instead of the earlier 60-bit word (ten six-bit characters) used in the 6600 and 7600.
-As in prior designs, instructions were "stuffed" into words, with each instruction taking up either 16- or 32-bits (up from 15/30).
+As in prior designs, instructions were "stuffed" into words, with each instruction taking up either 16- or 32-bits (up from 15 or 30).
 The 8600 no longer used the A or B registers as in previous designs, and included a set of 16 general-purpose X registers instead.
 A 6600/7600 Peripheral Processor system was used for I/O, largely unchanged.

 Some effort was made to help compatibility between the older machines and the 8600, but the change in word length made this difficult.
 Instead, floating point formats were retained, allowing Fortran code to port directly.